 The Research Team is also responsible for developing the National Inquiry’s commemoration, public education, and arts strategy.
-Team members are gathering and documenting works of art in all forms—written, performance, visual, and film—gifted to the National Inquiry.
+Team members are gathering and documenting works of art in all forms, written, performance, visual, and film, gifted to the National Inquiry.

 The Research Team is also undertaking a youth-focused public education and art project called Their Voices Will Guide Us.
-This project is raising awareness around violence against Indigenous women, girls, and LGBTQ2S people, and includes course materials and resources to teach young people about Indigenous women’s power and place.
+This project is raising awareness around violence against Indigenous women, girls, and 2SLGBTQQIA people, and includes course materials and resources to teach young people about Indigenous women’s power and place.

 The Legal Team is responsible for providing legal advice to the Commissioners on matters relevant to the functioning and mandate of the National Inquiry.
-It is also responsible for making sure that all relevant evidence is brought before the Commissioners.
+It is also responsible for making sure that all relevant evidence is brought before the Commissioners at the Community, Institutional, and Expert Hearings.
 Team members work with family members and survivors to help them tell their stories to the National Inquiry.